MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Australia/how-to-calculate-goods-and-services-tax-on-prepayments.md

     ms.author: edupont

 ---
-# Calculate Goods and Services Tax on Prepayments
+# Calculate Goods and Services Tax on Prepayments in the Australian Version

 When a partial payment or prepayment is made, you must calculate Goods and Services Tax (GST) for that partial payment or prepayment based on the total invoice amount, instead of on a partial amount.
 If you account for GST on a noncash basis, you must report and pay GST on payments during the period in which you receive partial payment or issue a tax invoice for payment.

 ## To calculate GST on prepayments